 Margo had just about had it with Eliot.

 “Margo, I’m not ready for Quentin to see me repeat outfits.”
 Eliot whined, holding up three different vests, clearly anxious.
 “Which vest?”
 Margo sighed, she was all for wooing ickle-firsties, but good god, they should at least wait until after they’ve presented.
 Ever since Quentin Coldwater had stumbled through the hedges, strode across Brakebills’ Sea, and gazed up at Eliot with his “big-brown eyes, floppy hair, and slightly opened mouth that would look perfect wrapped around a cock,” (his words, not hers).
 It’s been Quentin this, and Quentin that, and “Margo, isn’t he just precious?”
 Margo liked the boy well enough, don’t get her wrong.
-But there was also no reason for her or Eliot to get attached to the man who was practically a puppy.
+But there was also no reason for her or Eliot to get attached to the doe-eyed first year.
 She and Eliot weren’t even considering a consistent third , let alone a committed one .
 Well, not as far as Eliot had mentioned at least.
 And even if they were, they would have to choose a presented Beta or Alpha.
 As far as Margo had seen, Coldwater was the dom-the-anxious out of me type.
 He was far too likely to present as an Omega.
 Pushing aside her own feelings on the matter for the moment, she suggested one of the proffered vests, “The green brocade El, I’ll wear a slightly darker green.”

 As Eliot shrugged the vest on, she pulled out her own outfit.
 A close-fitted black top with mesh cutouts and a short dark green pencil skirt.
 Eliot coiffed his hair, completing his look, while Margo got dressed and spelled her make-up on.